Loaders

 $latte->setLoader($loader);

-$latte->render('homepage'); // Loads template with name 'homepage' from DB
+$latte->render('homepage'); // Loads the template named 'homepage' from the DB